sjentsch/lsjDocs/Ch02/Ch02_StudyDesign_7.rst

    experimental context is not always obvious to the person reading the paper.
 Of course, the way I have described this makes it sound like it is always fraud.
-Probably there are cases where this is done deliberately, but in my experience the bigger concern has been with unintentional misdesign.
-The researcher *believes* and so the study just happens to end up with a built in flaw, and that flaw then magically erases itself when the study is written up for publication.
+Probably there are cases where this is done deliberately, but in my experience the bigger concern is with unintentional misdesign.
+The researcher *believes* and so the study just happens to end up with a built-in flaw, and that flaw then magically erases itself when the study is written up for publication.

--  **Data mining & post-hoc hypothesising**.
+-  **Data mining and post-hoc hypothesising**.
 Another way in which the authors of a study can more or less misrepresent the data is by engaging in what is referred to as “data mining” (see :ref:`Gelman & Loken, 2014 <Gelman_2014>`, for a broader discussion of this as part of the “garden of forking paths”